hemulens/Public-Transport-Monitor-Berlin/README.md

 After installing project dependencies, please proceed to build:

 1. Clone this repository into your project folder
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+1. Make a build directory in the top level directory: `mkdir build && cd build`
-3. Compile -> Step 1: `cmake ..` (should you have hard times linking the OpenSSL library, please tell cmake where OpenSSL files are located on your machine.
+1. Compile -> Step 1: `cmake ..` (should you have hard times linking the OpenSSL library, please tell cmake where OpenSSL files are located on your machine.
 Make sure to do it prior to calling `cmake ..`.
 Example for Mac: `export OPENSSL_ROOT_DIR=/usr/local/Cellar/openssl@1.1/1.1.1g/` and `export OPENSSL_INCLUDE_DIR=/usr/local/Cellar/openssl@1.1/1.1.1g/include/`)
-4. Compile -> Step 2: `make`
+1. Compile -> Step 2: `make`
-5. Run the application: `./BerlinTransport`
+1. Run the application: `./BerlinTransport`

-## Udacity Project Requirements – Rubric Points Addressed
+## Udacity Capstone Project Requirements – Rubric Points Addressed

-Below if the description of how Udacity project requirements are fulfilled.
+Below is the description of how Udacity project requirements are fulfilled.

 ### 1. README (All Rubric Points REQUIRED)